Cooking and Cleaning Generate More Indoor Pollution Than You Think

 Other solutions discussed are range hoods, but there is a debate about whether they are as effective as we think.
 Nowadays there are many range hood in the market.
 They provide information about their noise reduction and energy-saving capabilities.
 Still, they give no information on their effectiveness in capturing pollutants.

 The Berkeley Lab researchers aim to establish an ASTM International test standard that manufacturers could voluntarily use to rate their products.
-Don't forget that an indoor air sensor can let you know then the PM2.5 concentrations have increased inside your home to take preventive measures quickly.
+Don't forget that an indoor air quality monitor can let you know then the PM2.5 concentrations have increased inside your home to take preventive measures quickly.

 Worried About Air Quality?